WBRC

 WBRC (channel 6) is a television station in Birmingham, Alabama, United States, affiliated with the Fox network.
 It is owned by Gray Media alongside low-power, Class A Telemundo affiliate WTBM-CD (channel 24).
-The two stations share studios and transmitter facilities atop Red Mountain (between Vulcan Trail and Valley View Drive) in southeastern Birmingham, next to the studios of NBC affiliate WVTM (channel 13).
+The two stations share studios and transmitter facilities atop Red Mountain (between Vulcan Trail and Valley View Drive) in southeastern Birmingham, next to the studios of NBC/CBS affiliate WVTM-TV (channel 13).